 Alberta School of Business

 I have decided to undertake more service duties for my career stage.
 Here are some responsibilities I have taken on of my own volition:

-I have reviewed manuscripts for the Academy of Management Discoveries (a total of 4), Business Ethics, the Environment & Responsibility (1), Corporate Social Responsibility and Environmental Management (2), European Journal of Women's Studies (1), Journal of Business Venturing (4), Journal of Management (1), Journal of Management Studies (2), Organization Studies (1), Organization & Environment (3), Strategic Organization (1), Review of Managerial Science (1), and University of Toronto Press (1).
+I have reviewed manuscripts for the Academy of Management Discoveries (a total of 4), Business Ethics, the Environment & Responsibility (1), Corporate Social Responsibility and Environmental Management (2), European Journal of Women's Studies (1), Journal of Business Ethics (1), Journal of Business Venturing (4), Journal of Management (1), Journal of Management Studies (2), Organization Studies (1), Organization & Environment (3), Strategic Organization (3), Review of Managerial Science (1), and University of Toronto Press (1).

 Additionally, I have been reviewing for Academy of Management Annual Meetings every year since 2016.
 As an aside, I didn't submit manuscripts to AOM Annual Meetings in recent years.
 I found that I benefited most from attending AOM sessions as an audience member or consortium participant instead of a paper presenter.

 I have been a member of the following academic communities:

 BU 481 in Fall 2020, via Zoom